po1sigala/live/01-Class-Content/10-OOP/01-Activities/18-Stu_First-Mock/README.md

 * When we run `npm run test` in the console, the Tests and Test Suites for `dayCare.test.js` should be passing

-* When we run `npm run test` in the console, there should be no messages logged in the console

 ## Actual Behavior

-* When we run `npm run test` in the console, we recieve errors
+* When we run `npm run test` in the console, we recieve the following error: "Cannot spyOn on a primitive value; undefined given"

 * When we run `npm run test` in the console, the Tests and Test Suites for `dayCare.test.js` are not passing